TheWalruzz/muos-react-theme-toolkit/README.md

 #### Scheme templates

 You can provide your own scheme templates that will generate appropriate files based on currently processed resolution.
-In your `src/themes/THEME_NAME/schemes` folder, add appropriate TypeScript files, e.g. `default.ts` (for default.txt scheme) with a proper template function that receives current resolution as the first param and styles set in theme config as a second param, like so:
+In your `src/themes/THEME_NAME/schemes` folder, add appropriate TypeScript files, e.g. `default.ts` (for default.ini scheme) with a proper template function that receives current resolution as the first param and styles set in theme config as a second param, like so:

 ```ts
 import { Scheme } from "@/types";